 The visit tracking feature can be activated from the Module Options page.
 Once activated, you can first select the roles of the users, whose visits you’d like to record.

-By using this option, you can only record the visits for the users that you need to, instead of all of the existing WordPress users.
+By using this option, you can only record the visits for the users that you need to, instead of all the traffic of the existing WordPress users.

-The next option allows you to specify the post types that you would like to track visits for.
+The next option allows you to specify the post types that you would like to track user page views.
 You can choose from all of the public post types that are registered on your WordPress installation.
 This includes both the default WordPress post types, such as Posts and Pages, as well as any 3rd party plugin post types.

 Another thing to keep in mind is that Users Insights by default stores the last 300 visits, which means that for the users who have more than 300 visit records, the oldest records will be removed.
-You can configure this number by using the usin_events_max_items_to_store filter, but we generally recommend keeping the limit up to 500.
+You can configure this number by using the usin_events_max_items_to_store filter to adjust the maximum events tracking, but we generally recommend keeping the limit up to 500.

 Searching your users based on page visits